 If the Hospital adds another facility to the Hospital's license and that other facility has a medical staff, this Medical Staff may recommend and the Governing Board approve (a) special procedures to facilitate the timely application for membership and clinical privileges, credentialing and proctoring of individuals who are members in good standing of the other facility who meet criteria that is established by this Medical Staff, and (b) to enable the individual to continue to provide the same services at the other facility as provided prior to the change in license, "grandfather" members in good standing of the other medical staff to be able to apply for membership and clinical privileges that were held at such other facility by waiving a criteria for a clinical privilege or membership, provided (i) there is no right to such waiver, (ii) no right to a hearing for failure to grant a waiver, and (iii) such "grandfathering" is limited to individuals who held such membership and/or clinical privileges in good standing and meet criteria that may be established by the Medical Staff for such "grandfathering."
+If the Medical Staff allows for "grandfathering" to not require Board Certification or other exceptions to requirements or procedures, the Medical Staff may adopt a policy that includes ongoing requirements or procedures that are automatically administratively applicable to those who were "grandfathered" to help assure a comparable ongoing standard of care.
+Not to limit the foregoing, individuals who were not required to be Board Certified may be required to participate in continuing education as required for Board Certified members in the applicable specialty or be subject to automatic routine FPPE's.

-15.7-3 Affiliations
+16.7-3 AFFILIATIONS